 |Heart Rate Sensor and Type||EKG Grip Monitors|

 |Warranty||Lifetime Frame and Motor, 3 Yr Deck, Electronics, & Parts, 1 Yr Labor|

 Over the years, we have noted that Sole has not done the best job in creating an in-between model that can justify the extra hundred bucks.
 The F80 is a much better quality while the F63 helps save money.
 We simply have not seen an advantage to purchasing the F65 as it compares to the other Sole models that are not much different in price.
-But, among other treadmills in this price range, the F65 stands out and we decided to make the F65 our Runner-Up in our 2019 Best Buy list for the $1,300 to $1,499-dollar category.
+But, among other treadmills in this price range, the F65 stands out and we decided to make the F65 our fourth place winner in our 2021 Best Buy list for the $1,300 to $1,499-dollar category.
 This fourth place spot is a step down from where it placed in 2020, and is in a higher price zone.

 Just as we have said in the past, Sole has yet to create the F65 with any distinguishing features as it compares to the other treadmills on Sole's model list.
-Even still, the F65 does stand out among the average Joe's in the $1,000 to $1,299 price bracket.
-With a good warranty and decent build, a light to a moderate user should expect a respectable amount of use from the 2020 Best Buy Third Place winner.
+Even still, the F65 does stand out among the average Joe's in the $1,300 to $1,499 price bracket.
+With a good warranty and decent build, a light to a moderate user should expect a respectable amount of use from the 2021 Best Buy Fourth Place winner.